Foods rich in Vitamin C

-Each 100g has approximately 53mg of Vitamin C, which represents 64% of DDR.
+Each 100g contains approximately 53mg of Vitamin C, which represents 64% of the DDR.

-It is not a low value, but it is far from standing out, its biggest advantage being the ease with which you can buy and ingest this food.
+It's not a low price, but it's far from standing out, its biggest advantage being the ease with which you can buy and eat this food.

-Moreover, as in the case of Strawberries, there is not much to say about this fruit.
+Otherwise, as in the case of strawberries, there is not much to say about this fruit.

-There are 47 Kcal in which 12g are carbohydrates and the rest is basically water.
+There are 47 Kcal of which 12g are carbohydrates and the rest is basically water.

 It's not a bad food, you just have better options in terms of Vitamin C.

-If you are looking to reach the DDR of Vitamin C, you must have realized by this list that it is not difficult.
+If you are looking to reach the RDA for Vitamin C, you may have already realized from this list that it is not difficult.

-However, if you want to ingest higher doses than DDR, and benefit from certain benefits, then you need to either pay attention to the foods you eat, or use a Vitamin C supplement.
+However, if you want to ingest doses higher than the RDA, and derive certain benefits from it, then you either need to pay attention to the foods you eat, or use a Vitamin C supplement.

-You have several Vitamin C supplements with a good price/quality ratio like Myprotein Vitamin C that you can find here.
+There are several Vitamin C supplements with a good price/quality ratio, such as Vitamin C from Myprotein, which you can find here.

-Finally, these are just a few of the many foods rich in this vitamin, not all of them.
+Finally, these are just some of the many foods rich in this vitamin, not all of them.